 - Industrial use, for example, in solar ovens.

-- Cooling by means of solar energy
+- Cooling by solar energy

-- Desalination by solar energy
+- Desalination using solar energy

 Last review: August 29, 2018